Multiscale-and-Stochastic-Dynamics-TUM/dynamics-explorables/README.md

 The website should open in your default browser.

 ## How to add new content

-> 📝 The explanations here and the bash commands assume that you are in the `dynamics-explorables/dynamics-explorables` folder as this is the Hugo root folder.

 All explorables should be located in the folder `content/posts`.
 It is best to create a new file with Hugo as it will use a template and auto-insert YAML.
 To create a file with the name "my-very-own-explorable", do